intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inceptionv3/README.md

     --data-location /home/<user>/datasets/ImageNet_TFRecords
 ```

-When running performance benchmarking, it is optional to specify the
+When testing performance, it is optional to specify the
 number of `warmup_steps` and `steps` as extra args, as shown in the
 commands below.
 If these values are not specified, the script will
 default to use `warmup_steps=10` and `steps=50`.